William Field (cricketer)

 William Field (17 March 1816 – 22 June 1890) was an Australian cricketer, who played one game for Tasmania.

 Field was born in Port Dalrymple, Tasmania.
-He has the distinction of having participated in the first ever first-class match in Australia, in which he unfortunately failed to make an impact.
+He has the distinction of having participated in the first ever first-class match in Australia, in which he failed to make an impact.

 Field died on 22 June 1890, in Bishopsbourne, Tasmania at the age of 74.